KenKundert/assimilate/doc/configuring.rst

 keep_daily
 ~~~~~~~~~~

-Number of daily archives to keep.
+Specifies how many *per day* archives to keep.

+See :ref:`retention settings <retention settings>` for more detail.

 .. _keep_weekly: